Skip to contents padding-top: 70px;

 #> user system elapsed

 The timing results may vary depending on the particular machine used to run the code.
-Nevertheless, this is a small time investment for an advanced algorithm that uses maximum likeliood fitting and derivative-free optimizers for robust fitting, and calculates confidence intervals to determine which estimated parameter values are reliable.
+Nevertheless, this is a small time investment for an advanced algorithm that uses derivative-free optimizers for robust fitting and calculates nonparametric confidence intervals to determine which estimated parameter values are reliable.

 Viewing the Results